atharvapatil4/personal-website/personal-website/public/articles/variety.md

 ---
 title: Variety testing Markdown
 description: This contains all sorts of Markdown syntax.
-I did not write this.
 date: 01-26-24
 lastEdited: 01-26-24
 ---